metacpan/metacpan-cpan-extracted/distros/R/RF-Component/README.md

     This is the unit expected in `value` afer parsing `value_code_regex`.
     Supported units: pF|nF|uF|uH|nH|R|Ohm|Ohms

+- `vars`: A hashref of variable=value.

+    This is an opaque variables structure.
+Currently it is used for vars defined in an MDIF file.

 You may also pass the above `new` options to the load call:

         my $cap = RF::Component->load('/path/to/capacitor.s2p', %options);